Skip to main content.

 Turning in the Assignment

-To turn in this assignment, export a .war file called Lab4.war from your project using Eclipse.
+Then, export a .war file called Lab4.war from your project using Eclipse.
 (Include source files in the .war file.)
-Then, copy the .war file into your git repository.
+Save the .war file in your git repository.
+Add the .war file into your git repository.
 Commit and push the .war file.

 Typically, you wouldn't include source files (you just give people your .class files within the .war file), but for this course, you will include source files.
 You would put the generated .war file into Tomcat's webapps directory for deployment.
 Tomcat will automatically extract the web application from the file.
 Later this semester, you'll create .war files to put on the development server for your project.

 Grading (100 pts)